 First, we need to understand the key difference between Search Engine Optimisation (SEO) and content marketing.

-Google's success is based on giving people the most helpful results – and poor quality websites with 'black-hat' SEO techniques meant Google delivered poor quality websites to its users.
+Google’s success is based on giving people the most helpful results – and poor quality websites with ‘black-hat’ SEO techniques meant Google was presenting poor quality websites to its users.

 What does content marketing mean to Google?

 The changes from Google dictate that you need to create content that is customer-centric and focused specifically for your customers’ benefit and your knowledge.